 September 2011 Towards Successful Learning - Di Pardoe

-Each week the teaching staff meet to review practice and plan improvements.
+Each week the teachers and teaching assistants meet to review practice and plan improvements.
 Our training this year has mainly focused on the following key areas;

 We offer experienced colleagues the opportunity to participate in established programmes for middle or senior leaders.
 These programmes are accredited through the National College for School Leadership (NCSL).
 Participants on these courses work with staff from a wide range of other schools over the course of a year.
 Part of the training involves identifying an aspect of practice in their own school that can be developed further, leading key improvements in this aspect and presenting the impact of their work at the end of the year.